Taking a road trip? Here are some planning tips for a smooth adventure.

 The best road trips aren’t just about traveling from point A to point B. Stay open to adventure.
 Sometimes there’s nothing like a detour to remind you that the journey to your destination is half the fun.

-This article was first published in Summer 2015.
+This article was updated in 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Find out more about AAA membership benefits.